OUR TEAM

 With a deep passion for preserving the natural world, Stephanie is excited to lead EfA and oversee the diverse research and community initiatives, and ensure that EfA’s programs are successful, impactful, and sustainable.

-Mr Walona Sehularo (Community Outreach & Education Coordinator)
+Mr Walona Sehularo (Community Projects Manager)

-Born and bred in the gateway of the Okavango Delta, our Community Outreach Officer, Walona Burkie Sehularo, never dreamt he’d one day be involved with conservation.
+Born and bred in the gateway of the Okavango Delta, our Community Projects Manager, Walona Burkie Sehularo, never dreamt he’d one day be involved with conservation.
 His love of nature was first stoked as he stood at the banks of a river in the remote village of Qangwa, watching the once dry riverbed fill up and flood within a matter of minutes.
 Whilst not his first choice in subjects he found himself at the Botswana College of Agriculture, studying Forestry and Range Ecology.

 The disciplines of forestry and ecology soon captivated him (he used to jokingly told his friends that he was training to become a professional tree hugger).
 This love for his studies soon bred devotion to the cause of conservation.
 The education, skills and knowledge he had acquired during his studies made it clear to him, more needs to be done to preserve the natural heritage of Botswana and the onus was not on someone else but on him to make those changes.
 It was this determination and passion that finds himself part of our team at Elephants for Africa and leading our Community Coexistence Program.